 At first glance, you can see the ornate buildings, the beauty of their decorations and their colors.
 The buildings in Prague have a variety of styles, Gothic, Baroque, Rococo, and even modern buildings have that vintage touch that characterizes Prague.
 At each step, you have the feeling that you are in a city with a lot of history and ancient taste. the lamps, the shops’ doors, the signs, the painting, everything contributes to that feeling.

-There are Easter markets in every corner, in the Old Town Square, in the Castle and in every little street where they can be set.
+There are traditional markets like the Easter markets (or Christmas markets, depending on the season) in every corner.
+In the Old Town Square, in the Castle and in every little street where they can be set.
 They sell everything from food to souvenirs, including the beautifully decorated Easter eggs.
 This season the stalls are decorated with spring motifs, ribbons, flowers, eggs, etc.

 3. the medieval crafts